International Society of Blood Transfusion: History

-The formation of the International Society of Blood Transfusion, or Societé International de Transfusion Sanguine, as it was called at the time, was initiated in Rome at a meeting between representatives from 20 nations, the International Red Cross and the Bogdanov institute in Moscow.
+The formation of the International Society of Blood Transfusion, or Société Internationale de Transfusion Sanguine, as it was called at the time, was initiated in Rome at a meeting between representatives from 20 nations, the International Red Cross and the Bogdanov institute in Moscow.
 Blood transfusion was a rather new therapeutic option, and therefore, it was decided that transfusion-specific congresses should be organised to highlight the potential importance of transfusion.
 To organize these congresses, a society was needed.

 After it was decided that a society dedicated to organizing transfusion-related congresses should be created, it did not take long until ISBT was founded.
 In 1937, the ISBT central office (CO) was established in Paris, led by newly appointed Secretary General Arnault Tzanck.
 Two years later, in 1939, the activities of the ISBT CO had to be suspended because of the Second World War (WWII).

 In the period surrounding WWII, immunohaematology and transfusion technology developed rapidly.
 Blood banks were created, voluntary blood donations came in great numbers in the allied nations, plasma-transfusion became a standard anti-shock treatment, Rh and Kell systems were discovered, and industrial blood plasma fractionation was developed to produce albumin, which can be used as a substitute for plasma.
 In 1947, the first post-war congress of the ISBT was organised in Turin, Italy.
 Here, some specific future goals were laid out to complement the main activity of the Society, the organization of congresses: